Kumaresa12/Twitter-Scraping/README.md

 *Pandas* - used for dataframe

-*snscrape* - used for scraping twitter data
+*snscrape* - used for scrapping twitter data

 *streamlit* - used for web layout